Liz Friedman (61)

 Joseph Dalton is the founder of Hudson Sounds and the author of "Artists & Activists: Making Culture in New York's Capital Region."
 He has been a freelance classical music critic and general arts reports for the Times Union since 2002.
 A veteran of the recording industry, he was director of Composers Recordings, Inc. (CRI) from 1990 to 2000 and began his career at Sony Classical.
 He writes about the GLTB community in in classical music at www.MyBigGayEars.com. www.JosephDalton.net

 Evan Tublitz is a registered piano technician and owner of the Used Piano Center in Mechanicville, NY (www.usedpianocenter.com).
-With 35 years of experience in the field, he is a specialist in European pianos and concert preparation and has pioneered techniques in achieving world class performances on everyday pianos.
+With 39 years of experience in the field, he is a specialist in European pianos and concert preparation and has pioneered techniques in achieving world class performances on everyday pianos.
 He trained at the factories of Ibach, Steinway, Yamaha, Petrof and other piano manufacturers and has worked with numerous prominent concert artists including Andre Watts, Earl Wild, Mstislav Rostropovich, Marilyn Horne, Jean-Pierre Rampal and many more.
-Tublitz recently joined the board of Troy Chromatic Concerts, Inc. Tublitz welcomes questions about pianos, which he will answer on his Hudson Sounds blog.
+Tublitz is on the Board of Directors of Troy Chromatic Concerts, Inc. With a serious interest in musicianship and musical practice from mid 19th to mid 20th century, he collects and studies historical recordings of pianists and other instrumentalists and orchestras.
+Tublitz welcomes questions about pianos, which he will answer on his Hudson Sounds blog.
 Send your questions through the comments field at the end of his posts or contact him by phone at 518-664-4367 or email at email@example.com.

 B. A. Nilsson (10)